 mobile application or providing them to pharmacies or agencies, which in turn would host the PIL on

 their websites.
-This service is of great benefit to patients who loose the paper version provided in the
+This service is of great benefit to patients who lose the paper version provided in the

 drug packaging and for those who prefer to access the information online at the time they most need

-This web and mobile based solution forces the regulated pharma companies to classify their
+This web and mobile-based solution force the regulated pharma companies to classify their

 computerized systems, including website and mobile apps, as GxP relevant and comply with

-The question is, what regulations are relevant for these kind of solutions, and what business processes
+The question is, what regulations are relevant for these kinds of solutions, and what business processes

 must be in place to ensure compliance with current regulations and industry best practices?